Table of Contents[Hide][Show]

 And if you haven’t heard anyone talking about it… then it might be you.

-Including sugar withdrawal, carb cravings, alcohol detox, deep sleep, and the absence of brain fog.
+People starting a Whole30 diet experience a range of positive (and sometimes negative) bodily reactions during those 30 days including sugar withdrawal, carb cravings, alcohol detox, deep sleep, and the absence of brain fog.

-- More energy
+- Higher energy levels

 - Weight loss

-- Better sleep
+- Consistently better sleep

 - Less frequent bouts of illness